pazitka/RawPrintServer_DevCpp/ReadMe.md

 [embarcadero_devcpp]: https://www.embarcadero.com/free-tools/dev-cpp

 ## Important!
-You will need to modifie `MakefileCustom.win` in there there is fixed path to G++, linkers and libraries and that need to be changed.
+You will need to modify `MakefileCustom.win` in there there is fixed path to G++, linkers and libraries and that need to be changed.
 After making changes please make sure that flag `-lws2_32` is set inside project.
 This way you will have less problems with compilation.
 I have added `WinSpool.h` and `WinSpool.lib` to the project to make sure that compilation will work.
 Normaly G++ have some problems with working with printers.